 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Na Nature of concern/disclosure
+Na ature of conce ern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

-Time & date of incidents

 Time & date of incident:

 Who are you passing this information to?
 Name:

 Position:

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature:

 Time form completed:

 Time form received by DSL: Action taken by DSL: Referred to ...?
-Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships Date: Time: Parents informed?
+Just One Community & Other Attendance Police CADS PSA Lead Norfolk Partnerships Date: Time: Parents informed?
 Yes / No (If No, state reason) Feedback given to ...?
-Pastoral team Child Teacher Person who recorded disclosure Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services Full name: DSL Signature: Date:
+Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services Full name: DSL Signature: Date: